 No matter what kind of project you’re starting, if you're creating a website, you’re going to need a good domain name.
 It’s like your virtual address, and in order for people to find it you’ll also need the right domain extension, which is like your virtual postcode.

 Skip forward to today, and there are thousands of domain extensions for you to choose from.
 But we’re getting ahead of ourselves.
-Let’s go back to the start of Top–Level Domains, and why they’re so important.
+Let’s go back to the start of top–level domains, and why they’re so important.

 ICANN and its role in new TLDs

 In order to reach another person on the internet, you have to type an address into your browser.
 Whether it’s a name or a number, it has to be unique so that it can be identified as the exact one to contact.
-ICANN, or Internet Corporation for Assigned Names and Numbers, is the private, non–government, non-profit corporation that coordinates these unique identifiers across the world, including responsibility over:
+ICANN, or the Internet Corporation for Assigned Names and Numbers, is the private, non–government, non-profit corporation that coordinates these unique identifiers across the world, including responsibility over:

 • Allocation of IP address space

-• Top–level domain name system management
+• Top–level Domain Name System management

 • Protocol identifier assignment